 Linguee - Is a phrase look-up tool that comes in very handy for speaking and writing and comes in all romance languages.

-Any more-advanced English learner will tell you what a nightmare phrasal verbs are for them.
-They give my exchange partners in Spain fits.
-(I tell them it’s English’s revenge for the subjunctive mood in Spanish.)
+Fast Brain tv- Any English student will tell you what a nightmare phrasal verbs are for them.
+They give my exchange partners fits (I tell them it’s English’s revenge for the subjunctive mood in Spanish).

 Examples of phrasal verbs are: